ArduPilot/ardupilot_wiki/common/source/docs/common-ads-b-receiver.rst

 ==============
-ADS-B Receiver
+ADS-B
 ==============

-This article describes how to attach and configure the MAVLink enabled `uAvionix ADS-B PING™ <https://uavionix.com/products/pingrx/>`__ sensor so that the pilot is aware of nearby manned aircraft and optionally to allow the vehicle to automatically avoid near misses.
+This article describes how to attach and configure an ADS-B module so that your aircraft can be aware of, and/or transmit to, other aircraft and air-traffic control nearby.
+This also allows the pilot on the ground to be aware of nearby manned aircraft and optionally to allow the vehicle to automatically avoid them.

    ..  youtube:: boe-25OI4bM
     :width: 100%